permutationlock/simple_web_game_server/README.md

 The core motivation for the libarary is to:

- - provide a framework to set up servers to run online multiplayer games and perform algorithmic matchmaking;
+ - provide a C++ framework for creating servers to run online multiplayer browser games and to perform algorithmic matchmaking;
  - be flexible and simple by providing as little as possible beyond the core functions;
  - be secure and authenticate clients in order to support competitive games;